jobyarahmedudoy/jobyarahmedudoy/README.md

 </p>

 - 🔭 I’m currently working on **Data Analytics & Visualization Projects**
-- 🌱 I’m currently learning **Python for data analysis and data cleaning using popular Python libraries, as well as advancing my skills in Power BI**
+- 🌱 I’m currently learning **Python for data analysis and data cleaning using popular Python libraries, as well as advancing my skills in Power BI.**
-- 👯 I’m looking to collaborate on **Data Dashboards, SQL Optimization, and ETL Projects**
+- 👯 I’m looking to collaborate on **local or remote job opportunities focused on data analysis or business analysis, with companies—whether multinational or local—that value data-driven insights.**
 - 👨‍💻 All of my projects are available at [https://jobyarahmedudoy.github.io/jobyarahmedudoy.insightlab.io/](https://jobyarahmedudoy.github.io/jobyarahmedudoy.insightlab.io/)
-- 💬 Ask me about **SQL, PL/SQL, Oracle Database, Power BI, Excel**
+- 💬 Ask me about **SQL, PL/SQL, Oracle Database, Power BI, Excel,Python**
 - 📫 How to reach me **jobyarahmed2410@gmail.com**
-- ⚡ Fun fact **I enjoy finding insights hidden in messy data**

 ---